 The Centre for Jobs & Regional Economy is a think-tank focused on canvassing and exploring policy solutions to deliver good jobs for the regions.

-We work actively with policymakers, academics, businesses, non-governmental organisations and everyday Australians to develop and advocate policy goals.
+We work actively with policymakers, academics, businesses, non-governmental organisations, and everyday Australians to develop and advocate policy goals.

-Chief Executive Officer & Principal Researcher
+CEO & Principal Researcher